lampmerchant/ps2-to-quad-mouse/README.md

 ### Configuration

-Configuration mode can be entered by holding down the left and right mouse buttons for approximately five seconds.
+Configuration mode can be entered by holding down the left and right mouse buttons for approximately five seconds without moving the mouse.

 Once entered, the mouse speed can be increased by clicking the right mouse button and decreased by clicking the left mouse button.
 There are seven speed settings: